Stephen K. Commins

 Department: Urban Planning

 Fax: 310 206-5566

-Keywords: Africa, Gender, Development, Globalization, Human Capital Development, Non-Governmental Organizations (NGO), Poverty Reduction, Governance, Mexico
+Keywords: Africa, Gender, Development, India, Globalization, Human Capital Development, Non-Governmental Organizations (NGO), Poverty Reduction, Governance, Mexico

 Stephen Commins works in areas of regional and international development, with an emphasis on service delivery and governance in fragile states.
 Commins was Director of the Development Institute at the UCLA African Studies Center in the 1980s, and then worked as Director of Policy and Planning at World Vision International in the 1990s.
 Dr. Commins was Senior Human Development Specialist at the World Bank from 1999-2005.
 His work at the World Bank included "Managing Dimensions of Economic Crisis: Good Practices for Policies and Institutions," the establishment of the Bank's children and youth cluster, and a survey of service delivery programs implemented by civil society organizations.
 Commins was one of the co-authors of the World Bank's World Development Report 2004, "Making Services Work for Poor People".
 Following the Report's publication in 2003, he managed several initiatives on service delivery in post-conflict countries and the relationships between political reform and improved services.